Merge and split segments in OmegaT

 This article is about performing merging and splitting segments in OmegaT using a convenient groovy script.

-In the beginning, it covers some basics of segmentation in OmegaT.
-You may also jump straight to the script.
+It starts with some basics of segmentation in OmegaT.
+You can also jump directly to the script.

 OmegaT breaks text into segments according to the segmentation rules.
-These rules are gathered into a set or collection, and only one such collection can be applied at a time: per-project, a.k.a. local (i.e. applying only to the current project), or global (i.e. applying to every project which doesn’t have a local set of segmentation rules).
+These rules are grouped into sets which in turn are grouped into a collection, and only one such collection can be applied at a time: per-project, a.k.a. local (i.e. applying only to the current project), or global (i.e. applying to every project that doesn’t have a local set of segmentation rules).

 To enable per-project segmentation rules:

-- In Project Properties dialog window, click Local Segmentation Rules…
+• In the Project Properties dialog box, click Local Segmentation Rules…

-- In Local Segmentation Rules… tick Use local segmentation rules
+• In the Local Segmentation Rules window, select Use local segmentation rules

-If local segmentation rules are enabled, editing the rules is done through Project → Properties… → Local Segmentation Rules…, otherwise — through Options → Global Segmentation Rules…
+If local segmentation rules are enabled, the rules are edited via Project → Properties… → Local Segmentation Rules…, otherwise via Options → Global Segmentation Rules…

-Rules in this local or global collection are organized by language (remember that the source text is going to be segmented, so the language code of a group has to match the project’s source lanuage), and then rules are applied in sequence: each group’s language code will be checked, and if matches, then each rule in that group is going to be applied in sequence.
-If the language of the group doesn’t match, that whole group is going to be skipped.
+The sets of rules in such local or global collections are organized by language (remember that the source text is segmented, so the language code of a set must match the source language of the project), and then the rules are applied in sequence: each set’s language code is checked, and if it matches, then each rule in that set is applied in sequence.
+If the language of the set doesn’t match, the whole set it skipped.

-It’s possible to add your own group, give it any name and language code.
-These groups (and the rules within them) can be moved up and down to change the order.
+It’s possible to add your own set, giving it any name and language code.
+Sets of rules (and the rules within them) can be moved up and down to change the order.

-Rules in groups can be added, removed, edited, and rearranged.
-There are two types of rules: rules to split segments into two parts, and rules to merge two separate parts into one segment.
+Rules in sets can be added, removed, edited, and rearranged.
+There are two types of rules: rules that split segments into two parts, and rules that merge two separate parts into one segment.
 Both rules have Pattern before and Pattern after parts.
-These refer to the place in the text where the split or the merge is supposed to happen.
-The ticked Break/exception box means the split right where the text described in Pattern before ends, and the text described in Pattern after begins; no tick means those two described chunks will be fused together.
+These refer to the place in the text where the split or merge should occur.
+A checked Break/exception box means the split will occur exactly where the text described in Pattern before ends, and the text described in Pattern after begins; an unchecked box means these two described chunks will be fused together.

-Both types of rules use regular expressions.
-In many cases typing or pasting the exact/verbatim part of the text you want to split or merge does the trick, but some characters have special meanings in RegEx, so you may not get the results you expect.
+Both rule types use regular expressions.
+In many cases, typing or pasting the exact/verbatim part of the text you want to split or merge will do the trick, but some characters have special meanings in RegEx, so you may not get the results you expect.

-There are a few limitations where no rules could help.
+There are a few limitations where no rules can help.
 One of them is merging two segments from different paragraphs.
-It simply won’t work, paragraph break in the source file always results in a new segment in OmegaT, no matter what.
+It simply won’t work, a paragraph break in the source file always results in a new segment in OmegaT, no matter what.

-Very rarely rules may not work as expected because something that should be split according to one rule that you added, is merged by another rule somewhere down the chain, or vice versa.
-If you’re careful with your segmentation rules, it shouldn’t happen to you.
+Very rarely, rules may not work as expected because something that should be split according to one rule you added is merged by another rule somewhere in the chain, or vice versa.
+If you are careful with your segmentation rules, this shouldn’t happen to you.

 History

-In OmegaT, there’s no easy way to merge or split segments right from the editor.
-A workaround was proposed back in 2016, through a script.
-The script simply copied the parts of the actual text in OmegaT where the split or the merging were requested and added the rules based on that text.
-It was much better than nothing, but there was a lot of room for improvement: it wouldn’t work if the project didn’t have local segmentation rules; if the rules had no group for the project source language, it wouldn’t add it; to do the split, you had to carefully select a part of the source text exactly from its end to the split point; it would try to merge segments over paragraph breaks or oven segments from different files (which would never work, rule or no rule)…
+In OmegaT, there’s no easy way to merge or split segments directly from the editor.
+A workaround was proposed back in 2016 through a script.
+The script simply copied the parts of the actual text in OmegaT where the split or the merge was requested and added the rules based on that text.
+It was much better than nothing, but there was a lot of room for improvement: the script wouldn’t work if the project didn’t have local segmentation rules; if there was no set of rules for the project’s source language, the script wouldn’t add one; to do the split, you had to carefully select a part of the source text exactly from its end up to the split point; the script would try to merge segments over paragraph breaks or oven segments from different files (which would never work, rule or no rule)…

-That script was given a thorough rework, and now most of those issues have been addressed.
+Now that script was given a thorough rework, and now most of the above issues have been addressed.

 Download